 This vegetable seems to have a different name in each section of the country.
 Southern peas are also called cowpeas, field peas, crowder peas, and black-eyed peas.
 By whatever name you call them, they're an old favorite in the South and can be grown where both days and nights are warm for a period of 60-90 days.

-Preparation and Use: Can be boiled, frozen, canned, or dried.
+Cooking: Can be boiled, frozen, canned, or dried.
 Green seeds can be roasted like peanuts.
 Scorched seeds can be used as a coffee substitute.
 Leaves may be used as a potherb.

 Animal pests: Deer love them.
 Fence off crops or cover plants with row cover when pods emerge.